-Following Paul et al. (2013) to determine the precision of the digitizing, we manually digitized fifteen differently sized glaciers independently five times in the western, central and eastern Greater Caucasus to estimate 1986 and 2014 glacier area error.
+Following Paul et al. (2013) we manually digitized multiple (5) times, fifteen different size glaciers in the western, central and eastern Greater Caucasus to estimate 1986 and 2014 glacier area error.
 For debris covered glaciers (Fig. 2a), the Normalised Standard Deviation (NSD - based on delineations by multiple digitalization divided by the mean glacier area for all outlines) was 6.9% and the difference between the manually and automatically derived area was 13.41%.
-For debris-free glaciers (Fig. 2b, c) the NSD was 5.7% and difference between the manually and automatically derived area was 4.9%.
+For debris-free glaciers (Fig. 2b, c, d) the NSD was 5.7% and difference between the manually and automatically derived area was 4.9%.